marcelm/cutadapt/doc/guide.rst

 multiple cores and write to a ``.gz`` output file.
 Otherwise, compression of the output will be done in a single thread and therefore be a bottleneck.

-Currently, multi-core support is not available when demultiplexing.
-You will get an error message if you try to use it.
-This limitations may be lifted in the future.

 .. versionadded:: 1.15